dee0/hyper-v-quick-create-more-space/README.md

 7. Close the 'Create Virtual Machine' success window without connecting

-8. In Hyper-V Manager in edit a linux vm ( create one if you don't have one ).
+8. In Hyper-V Manager edit a linux vm other than the one you just created.  ( create a second one if you don't have one ).
 Add the disk from above as SECOND disk

    ![edit4](images/edit4.png)